PERI Finance (PERI) Price Tops $0.69 on Major Exchanges

-PERI Finance (CURRENCY:PERI) traded 1.5% lower against the U.S. dollar during the 24-hour period ending at 9:00 AM Eastern on December 16th.
-PERI Finance has a market cap of $883,640.02 and approximately $1.84 million worth of PERI Finance was traded on exchanges in the last 24 hours.
-One PERI Finance coin can currently be bought for about $0.69 or 0.00001423 BTC on popular exchanges.
-Over the last week, PERI Finance has traded 27.8% lower against the U.S. dollar.
+PERI Finance (CURRENCY:PERI) traded down 1.5% against the U.S. dollar during the 1-day period ending at 9:00 AM ET on December 16th.
+PERI Finance has a market capitalization of $883,640.02 and approximately $1.84 million worth of PERI Finance was traded on exchanges in the last 24 hours.
+Over the last week, PERI Finance has traded down 27.8% against the U.S. dollar.
+One PERI Finance coin can now be bought for approximately $0.69 or 0.00001423 BTC on exchanges.

 Here is how related cryptocurrencies have performed over the last 24 hours: